-A primary consideration in the preparation of a Comprehensive Plan should be its usefulness.
+A primary consideration in the preparation of a Comprehensive comprehensive Plan-plan should be its usefulness.
 The Clatsop County Comprehensive Plan and the attendant community plans are a statement of public goals, policies, objectives and standards that are intended to be used in making specific decisions about present and future land use, along with various maps.